davidekunno93/Routewise-FrontEnd/README.md

 add places page all in view height updated add place to day card and lightbulb icon updated datebox design on figma
+CHANGE add userpreferences list of preferences to object so you can map it!

 Questions?
 Will saved places have an 'in itinerary' indication?